 Together we can make a bigger impact!

 The annual “Community Stars” publication honors and gives a personal voice to rural people, providers, advocates, and communities across the country.
 These stories document just a few shining examples of service and dedication to the people who call rural America home.

-Want to help us make a difference for over 60 million people living in rural America?
+Want to help us make a difference for 57 million people living in rural America?

 We’re transforming National Rural Health Day into a year-long commitment to bring collective focus to specific healthcare issues facing rural communities.
 We’re asking all rural health stakeholders to inspire communities to address and resolve their most challenging population health issues.
 We’re asking you to begin new conversations about the power of pioneering rural partnerships.
 Make a promise to stay informed and involved with NOSORH and State Offices of Rural Health, helping to support their combined missions.

 Visit www.powerofrural.org to take the Pledge to Partner!

 Innovate.
 Educate.
 Collaborate.
 Communicate.